Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper has reported on an empirical study investigating the effectiveness of nine state-of-the-art LLMs in text-input generation for Android GUI testing.
-We used 114 UI pages from 62 open-source Android apps, and extracted the contextual information for the LLMs to generate the text inputs.
-The experimental results showed that some LLMs could generate more effective text inputs, with the GPT series outperforming the others.
-We also used 37 real-world bugs related to text inputs to evaluate the bug-detection capabilities of the LLMs, with GPT-4 achieving the highest bug-detection rate of 22.88\%.
-More complete UI contextual information was found to help LLMs generate better text inputs.
-Finally, we also offer six insights to show how to use LLMs for Android testing.

-Our future work will include further investigation of the following: \begin{itemize} \item \textit{\textbf{Improving the effectiveness of LLMs.}} Compared with the GPT series of LLMs (GPT-3.5 and GPT-4), the other LLMs investigated in this study had lower effectiveness.
-The average PPTR in the experiments was 44.87\%, indicating significant room for improvement.
-Therefore, ways to enhance the effectiveness of LLMs need to be explored.
-The best bug-detection rate in the experiments was only 22.88\% (GPT-4), which is extremely low: We will, therefore, also explore how to improve this in the future.

-\item \textit{\textbf{Extracting complete contextual information for the prompt construction.}} The ablation study and quality evaluation revealed that more complete contextual information could improve the effectiveness of the LLMs.
+This paper has reported on an empirical study of LLM-based text-input generation for Android GUI testing: It examined different UI-context prompting settings, feedback protocols, and human-refinement settings.
+We evaluated nine recent LLMs on 115 Google Play UI pages, with 183 text-input components and on 37 real-world text-input-related bugs.
+The results showed that extracted-context prompting and UI-hierarchy-XML prompting had similar page-pass-through effectiveness, while extracted-context prompting was substantially cheaper; screenshot-vision prompting provided visual information, but was not automatically better for the evaluated page-pass-through and bug-detection tasks.
+Feedback improved both the page-pass-through and (especially) bug-detection effectiveness, but introduced substantial token and latency overheads.
+The human-assessment and human-modification results showed that tester expertise can identify and repair practical weaknesses in selected LLM-generated inputs.
+Finally, integrating LLM-generated text inputs into DroidBot improves the UI-page and activity exploration on the sampled apps.
+We have also provided six testing insights based on these results.

+Our future work will include further investigation of the following: \begin{itemize}[leftmargin=2em, topsep=0pt, itemsep=0pt, parsep=0pt, partopsep=0pt] \item \textit{\textbf{Extracting task-relevant contextual information for prompt construction.}} Our results indicate that exposing more context is not automatically better: A useful direction is to extract context that is relevant to the target component and objective, while controlling the token cost.
 In this study, we only extracted some of the context information from the UI pages: Other information --- such as the optional lists of ListViews or Spinners, or scrollable lists that allow users to choose from multiple options --- could also be extracted and used.
-In the future, we will explore the extraction and use of such additional contextual information to construct the prompt.
+In the future, we will explore extracting and using such additional contextual information to construct the prompt.